the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_intro_rpi/_index.md

 - a flashing light (to save battery)
 - no light (when you're not biking)

 When the bike light is off, a single, short click from the cyclist will always turn it on at a constant, white light.
 If the bike light is on (on any setting) a single, short click will always turn it off.

 Additionally, the cyclist can always toggle through the 3 modes by holding the button down for two seconds.
 If the constant light is on and the user holds the button down long enough, the light will switch modes to red.
 If the user releases and then holds the pin down again, it will switch to the flashing light, and so on.

+{{< write-action "In your notebook, write pseudocode for the bike light." >}}

-{{< code-action "Edit button_activated_light.py so that it can be used as a bike light" >}}
+{{< code-action "Edit" >}} `button_activated_light.py` **so that it can be used as a bike light.**

 Be sure to push any changes you've made to your light!